 When I was pregnant with my first, I spent A LOT of time reading.
-Now, this was 15 years ago back in the cave men days before Facebook, before the glossy breastfeeding photos on Instagram…and yes.
-Twitter didn’t even exist. #yupimveryold
+This was 15 years ago, back in the days before Facebook, before the glossy breastfeeding photos on Instagram…and Twitter didn’t even exist. #yupimveryold So yes, I read books and magazines and grilled my mother with questions.
+However, I didn’t spend much time learning how to prepare for breastfeeding.

-So yes, this meant I read books, magazines, and grilled my mother with questions.
-However, one thing I didn’t spend a lot of time on was preparing to breastfeed.
-I was so obsessed with figuring out how I could grow my baby without accidently poisoning him with listeria, excess sugar, or environmental pollution, that breastfeeding was the last thing on my mind.
-But there are a few important things to think about in regards to breastfeeding, prior to your baby’s birth.
+I was so obsessed with figuring out how to grow my baby without accidentally poisoning him with listeria, excess sugar, or environmental pollution that breastfeeding was the last thing on my mind.
+But there are a few important things to consider regarding breastfeeding before your baby’s birth.
 Here are just a few of them . . .

-1. Read information and seek information from lactation professionals…not just any ‘ol medical professional.
+1. Read and seek information from lactation professionals, not just any ‘ol medical professional.

-Unfortunately everyone has an opinion on if, when and how to breastfeed…even if they have little understanding or knowledge on breastfeeding!
-You’d be amazed (and shocked) at the things women are told.
+Unfortunately, everyone has an opinion on if, when, and how to breastfeed, even if they have little understanding!
+You’d be amazed (and shocked) at the ridiculous breastfeeding advice women are told.
 Maybe you’ve been told some of this yourself.
 The best people to seek help from are those who specialize in breastfeeding.
-These include International Board Certified Lactation Consultants or volunteer breastfeeding counselors who offer mother to mother support from women who have breastfed their own children.
+These include International Board Certified Lactation Consultants or volunteer breastfeeding counselors who offer mother-to-mother support from women who have breastfed their children.

 2. Get to know your breasts!

-Pregnancy is a great time to go over any concerns you have about your breasts.
+Pregnancy is a great time to go over any concerns about your breasts.
 We want to make sure you have breast growth and changes during pregnancy.
-You do not have to grow 3 cup sizes, but some growth during pregnancy is a good sign that your body is doing exactly what it needs to do in preparation for lactation.
-Also have a look at your nipples.
-Do you have inverted nipples or “flat” nipples and are concerned your baby might have a hard time latching on?
+You do not have to grow three cup sizes, but some growth during pregnancy is a good sign that your body is doing exactly what it needs to do in preparation for lactation.
+Also, have a look at your nipples.
+Do you have inverted nipples or “flat” nipples and are concerned your baby might have difficulty latching on?
 This is a great conversation to have with an IBCLC before your baby arrives.
-You can talk about the different options you have if your baby struggles to latch on.
+You can talk about your options if your baby struggles to latch on.

 3. Understand what is normal with pain.